CraigMcDonaldCodes/todo-in-go/README.md

 # Todo in Go

-Todo web app in Go.
+The obligatory Todo (web) app in Go.
+Built only with the standard library.